 There you have it — every single Rick Surfboards Barry Kanaiaupuni Model Pintail I have ever laid eyes on.
 I’m still bursting with questions: did BK shape all of these, or did Rick Surfboards use a ghost shaper?
 (I’m leaning towards the latter).
 What were the exact years during which the Rick BK Pintails were produced?
 How to explain the varying lengths of the boards — were they offered in different pre-set sizes?
 And, perhaps most importantly, are these boards every bit as cool as they look?
 As always, if you have any additional information or pics about the wonderful Rick Barry Kanaiaupuni Model, please give me a shout!

 Check out the earlier post in the Rick Surfboards Deep Dive series here.
 Coming soon is Part III, in which we will delve into the beautiful single fins Rick Surfboards produced during the 1970s.

 Photo Credit at the top of the page: Barry Kanaiaupuni surfing Sunset Beach, 1969.
 Photo by the peerless Art Brewer.

 Greetings, Shredderz!
 First, let’s ignore the fact that I spend my Friday nights combing through Craigslist in search of great vintage surfboards.
 Instead, I’d like to focus on the positives.
-Tonight’s silver lining is nothing other than a great example of a vintage Herbie Fletcher surfboard that is currently being listed for sale.
+Tonight’s silver lining is nothing other than a great example of a vintage square nose Herbie Fletcher surfboard that is currently being listed for sale.

 As you can see, I embedded a few posts from both Herbie and Dibi Fletcher’s Instagram accounts.
 I highly recommend giving both a follow.
 Herbie was also recently honored by the Surf Industry Manufacturer’s Association, and I recommend reading his wife Dibi’s tribute to him here.